When discussing Collie Eye Problem, there is a general

 the Collie Eye Problem.
 This is Progressive Retinal Atrophy

-the only way to have any assurance that a dog is not a carrier
+or PRA.
+For many years, the only way to have any assurance that

-Test breeding is a very involved, expensive, and heartrending
+Test breeding was a very involved, expensive, and heartrending

 process involving the breeding of a PRA blind dog to the dog

-One of the famous show winning Collie in the 1970's
+One of the famous show winning Collies in the 1970's

 who proved to be a PRA carrier was Ch Tartanside The Gladiator.